mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

    like this are seen below.
 A key point here is that `insert_many` can handle any number of documents defined in doclist.
 It is, of course, memory limited because pandas and `doclist` are all in memory.
-The del call in the script demonstates good practice to release potentially large memor objects like `df` after they are no longer needed.
+The del call in the script demonstrates good practice to release potentially large memory objects like `df` after they are no longer needed.

 The above example works for the special case of Antelope text-based database files.
 The pandas API, as experienced pandas users know,